Edminsson/requirejsUv/README.md

 I also tried to declare jquery in the paths of require.config.
 It works but then jquery gets loaded twice.

+Among this examples there is a typescript experiment with "export = blabla" to make an amd module when transpiled.

 ### To install
 - npm install